 Pan De Vida Home Improvement Team does everything from helping with building construction, to interacting with the children of the communities they are helping.
 Projects will revolve around painting houses, beautifying homes, building walls, pathways and much more.

 Quintillano Sanchez is a public elementary school in the city of Quito that hosts 580 students between 4 to 12 years old.
 Public schools in Ecuador do not require fees to attend and are designed to be accessible to all students.
 Unfortunately, many schools struggle to maintain and improve their infrastructure after many years of little funding.
 The administration, parents and students of Quintillano School are working to try and improve the state of their school.
-The 7th grade class will be joining our groups on their summer vacation to plant a school garden, repair the greenhouse and add some fresh paint to their classrooms for the fall.
+Students will be joining our groups on their summer vacations.

 While in Latacunga there will also be time to get to know the students at the Simon Rodriguez School.
 You’ll leave your mark here as you work to improve their local school through various improvement projects and of course playing and interacting with the delightful students.